keyestudio/KS4014-KS4024-Smart-Turtle-Car-Kit-Makecode-Tutorial/makecode/makecode.md

 **2. Experimental Preparation：**

-1. Insert micro:bit board into slot of V2 shield.
+Insert micro:bit board into slot of V2 shield.

-2. Place batteries into battery holder.
+Place batteries into battery holder.

-3. Dial POWER switch to ON end
+Dial POWER switch to ON end

-4. Connect micro:bit to computer by USB cable and open online Makecode editor.
+Connect micro:bit to computer by USB cable and open online Makecode editor.

 Import Hex profile [**(How to import?)** ](##_7.6.导入代码) , or click“New Project”and drag blocks step by step(add turtle-bit extension library first)

 [**(How to add turtle-bit extension?)**](##M11)

-1.  **Test Code：**
+**3. Test Code：**

 | Type     | Route                                               | File Name                   |
 |----------|-----------------------------------------------------|-----------------------------|